-DK Shivakumar brought to ED office for more questioning
+D K Shivakumar brought to ED office for more questioning

-New Delhi, Sep 12: Karnataka Congress leader, DK Shivakumar, brought to Enforcement Directorate (ED) office on Thursday for further questioning.
+New Delhi, Sep 12: Karnataka Congress leader, D K Shivakumar, brought to Enforcement Directorate (ED) office on Thursday for further questioning.
 He was arrested by ED on September 3 in connection with an alleged money laundering case.

 Meanwhile, ED sleuths will also question Shivakumar's daughter Aishwarya who allegedly owns a share in Adani Green Energy Pvt Limited.
 She is being questioned as there are claims that Shivakumar has invested money in her name.